-Foreign Cinema is one of the few universally loved San Francisco dining experiences.
-While it’s a bold statement, there’s good reason for it.
+Brunch at Foreign Cinema is one of the few universally loved San Francisco dining experiences.
 The food is seasonal, delicious, and invitingly inventive.
-The space is beautifully crafted to feel intimate and romantic any time of day.
-The staff is always attentive, never pushy, and seem genuinely happy to discuss the menu.
-Men take note: Dinner at Foreign Cinema in front of a black and white classic film is a blueprint for a great date.
+The space is beautifully crafted to feel intimate and romantic at any time of day.
+The staff is always-attentive, never pushy, and seem genuinely happy to discuss the menu.

 Brunch at Foreign Cinema might not include a movie, but it has its own unique allure.
 The primary draw remains the same: the food.
 While the menu’s often changing, there are a few not-to-miss staples you can find year round.
 The house pop-tart filled with seasonal fruit, is a delightful artisan ode to childhood (try ordering a “pop-tart” without smiling).
 The beef carpaccio carries over from the dinner to the brunch menu with ease.